1839 Etienne Laprevotte

 Unlike his famous compatriot Fernando Sor, Aguado played with nails and advocated for an applied fretboard and a stylized bridge with separate saddle.
 This raised the strings from the soundboard and created additional clearance for nail playing.
 The extra projection produced by nails was welcomed by some, but it was damaging to gut strings.
 Consequently, despite the advantages, broad acceptance of nail playing would have to wait until the first durable strings made of nylon were introduced over a century later.

-The 647mm string length of the 1839 Laprevotte is much longer than the average guitar of this period.
+The soundboard is made of spruce and the back and sides of maple.
+The 650 mm string length of the 1839 Laprevotte is much longer than the average guitar of this period.
 The earlier c.
-1836 Laprevotte in this collection is slightly shorter at 643mm, with Panormo’s typically running 630mm and many Stauffer guitars just 590mm.
+1836 Laprevotte in this collection is slightly shorter at 645 mm, with guitars by Panormo typically running 630 mm, and by Stauffer, 590 mm.

 Rotation